 Applicant information is downloaded daily from ERAS.
 We review ALL application documents to make our applicant selection.
 Applicants are selected based on their academic credentials, preparedness, aptitudes, abilities and communication skills, as well as personal qualities, such as motivation and integrity.
 Virginia Mason resident training programs do not discriminate with regard to gender, race, age, sexual orientation, religious preference, color, national origin, disability or veteran status.

-Our interview season begins November 2016 and extends through January 2017.
+Our interview season begins in late October 2018 and extends through January 2019.
 No interviews will be scheduled Thanksgiving Day, Nov.
-24, 2016 or Dec.
-26 through Jan.
-4, 2017.
+22, 2018 or Dec.
+25, 2018 through Jan.
+1, 2019.
 Applicants who are not selected for interview will receive a letter of regret.

 Graduates of international medical schools applying for internship or residency, must submit the above required application documents and must have applied for, or hold a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) to be considered for an interview.